yeoman/generator-polymer/readme.md

 ## Gotchas

+### The `elements.html` file

+The `app` generator will produce an `elements.html` file where you can place your imports.
+This file will be [vulcanized](https://www.polymer-project.org/articles/concatenating-web-components.html) when you run the default `grunt` or `gulp` tasks. **You'll want to make sure that elements.html is the only import in your index.html file, otherwise there's a good chance you'll accidentally load Polymer twice and break the app**.

 ### Autoprefixer and style elements

 The Autoprefixer task will not work with `style` elements mixed into HTML files (it breaks).
 Meaning, if you drop a style tag inside of your Polymer element, it will not be processed by Autoprefixer. **Only external CSS files can/will be processed by Autoprefixer**.